rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.template.markdown

 $:shell:rlmeta-poster-2:echo 'Foo { foo = . }' | python rlmeta.py:python

-When RLMeta is invoked without arguments, the `--compile` option is assumed with a value of `-` which stands for stdin.
+When the compiler is invoked without arguments, the `--compile` option is assumed with a value of `-` which stands for stdin.

 The generated Python code for a grammar depends on a support library.
 The `--support` option can be used to generate that library:

 $:shell:rlmeta-poster-2:python rlmeta.py --support | grep '^\(class\|def\)':python

-Next, the RLMeta compiler has an `--embed` option which takes a name and a filename.
+Next, the compiler has an `--embed` option which takes a name and a filename.
 It is used to generate a Python variable assignment where the name is the name of the variable and the value is the contents of the file:

 $:shell:rlmeta-poster-2:python rlmeta.py --embed FOO example.grammar:python

-And finally, the compiler has an option to do verbatim copy of files with the `--copy` flag:
+And finally, the compiler has an option to do verbatim copy of files with the `--copy` option:

 $:shell:rlmeta-poster-2:python rlmeta.py --copy example.grammar:rlmeta

-## Making a small program with RLMeta
+## Writing a small program in RLMeta

+What types of programs can we write using RLMeta?

+In RLMeta, we write grammars.
+Grammars have rules that specify how to match objects from an input stream and specify what should happen when objects are matched.

+Let's write a grammar that counts the number of objects in an input stream and produces a report:

+$#shell#rlmeta-poster-2#echo 'CountGrammar { count = .*:xs -> { "number of objects = " len(xs) } }' > example.grammar

+Compiling this grammar gives a Python class with the same name:

+$:shell:rlmeta-poster-2:python rlmeta.py --compile example.grammar | grep '^class':python

+To be able to use this class, the support library must come before it so that `Grammar`, for example, is defined:

+$:shell:rlmeta-poster-2:python rlmeta.py --support --compile example.grammar | grep '^class':python

+To create a complete program, we also have to write a main function that instantiates the `CountGrammar` grammar and invokes its `count` rule.

+Here is an example that passes stdin to the `count` rule and prints the result to stdout:

+$:shell:rlmeta-poster-2:echo -e 'import sys\nsys.stdout.write(CountGrammar().run("count", sys.stdin.read()))' > example.py

+Combining these pieces, we get this:

+$:shell:rlmeta-poster-2:python rlmeta.py --support --compile example.grammar --copy example.py > counter.py

+$:shell:rlmeta-poster-2:echo 'hello' | python counter.py

+$:shell:rlmeta-poster-2:echo 'this is longer' | python counter.py

 ## Do a meta-compilation